-6.1 Risk areas inherent in the activities of IRCA
+6.1 Risk areas

-The analysis of corporate activities identified a number of risk areas that are listed specifically in the relevant special parts.
+The analysis of the corporate activities identified a number of risk areas that are listed specifically in the relevant special parts.

 The list of risk areas and related activities may change in future as the operations of the business develop.